Colchester County High School for Girls: History

 The school was originally located in the Albert Hall in the High Street (now the Co-operative Bank), until its intended premises at the top of North Hill (now the Sixth Form College) were completed.
 Later, the lower school moved to Greyfriars on East Hill and, in 1957, moved to new buildings in Norman Way, off Lexden Road.
 Most of the buildings are unchanged, but an extension, including new science laboratories and Sixth Form facilities was added in 2002.
 The 'mSchool' was added between 2006 and 2009, with new facilities for music, mathematics and the mind; its 'iLab' (innovation laboratory) is one of the few in the UK outside a university.

 In 2018 new classrooms, including a new healthy living studio; a new sixth form centre with a lecture theatre and an IT suite were completed;In 2017, the top floor of the science block, or 'S-block’, was refurbished to facilitate the Colchester Teacher Training Consortium (CTTC).

 It was founded in 1909 as a girls' school for Colchester, and subsequently became a grammar school admitting girls from North East Essex and beyond on the basis of an 11+ selection test.
 The school is situated a mile to the west of central Colchester, and celebrated its centenary in 2009–2010.

 Specialisms

 The school was one of the first Science Specialist Schools in the country.
 It later became a specialist Modern Language school too, teaching French and German as well as Latin.

 School motto

 Wisdom Giveth Life has been the school's motto since the school opened in 1909.
-This reading is still included in the traditional school assembly at the start of each academic year:
+This reading was previously included in the traditional school assembly at the start of each academic year: